LenaBarinova/react-mocha-example/README.md

 For build scripts I prefer to use gulp.

 ## tl;dr
-You can find working code [here](http://github.com).
-Just download it and run
+Download the code and run it:

 ~~~
 $npm install